zng-ui/zng/TODO/State.md

 # State TODO

-Contextual state TODOs.

-* Invert state key maps to be held in a thread-local for each key type? avoids value boxing
-* Strong types for each `StateMap`, we should only be able to query for `WindowVars` in window state map.
 * State serialization.
     - Support mixing serializable and not.
+    - Serialization implemented by the key type?
+    - Can be used to open a window with the same size and place after app shutdown.